H-KA - University of Applied Sciences Karlsruhe

-The Karlsruhe University of Applied Sciences offers courses of study in engineering sciences, computer science, economics and media disciplines.
-The entire range of courses is assigned to six faculties: Architecture and Civil Engineering, Electrical Engineering and Information Technology, Computer Science and Business Informatics, Information Management and Media, Mechanical Engineering and Mechatronics as well as Economics.
-With more than 8,000 students, Karlsruhe University of Applied Sciences is one of the larger universities for applied sciences in Germany.
+The H-KA - Karlsruhe University of Applied Sciences - Technology and Economics offers courses in engineering, computer science, business and media disciplines.
+The entire range of courses is assigned to six faculties: architecture and construction, electrical engineering and information technology, computer science and business informatics, information management and media, mechanical engineering and mechatronics, and economics.
+With over 8,000 students, the Karlsruhe University of Applied Sciences is one of the larger universities of applied sciences in Germany.

 The University of Applied Sciences Karlsruhe has been relying on the professional support of in2code for its web service provider for many years.
 Our service includes consulting and planning, project management, development and server support.

 Not only the application (TYPO3 with all extensions and configuration) but also the servers are configured centrally in just one repository.
 This enables us to roll out and execute changes on all servers at the same time.